0dan0/qr/docs/control/tech/README.md

 Any of these can be used on their own, or in a different order, however the order can have meaning.
 If the camera was currently in a photo mode, and you set the Protunes settings first, then switched to video, any Protune changes would be to the photo preset, the video will have whatever Protune settings you had previously.
-The individual commands within a QR code are performed in order, just like you would when using the touchscreen.
+The individual commands within a QR code are performed in order, just like you would when change settings using the camera menus and touchscreen.

 ## Option Commands